HPC-Lab-IITB/Clarinet/README.md

 compiler](https://github.com/B-Lang-org).
 See the next section for examples of how the build is configured for different ISA features.

-In fact the CPU also supports a "Tandem Verifier" that produces an instruction-by-instruction trace that can be checked for correctness against a RISC-V Golden Reference Model.
-Please contact Bluespec, Inc. for more information.

 ----------------------------------------------------------------
 ### Building and running from the Verilog sources, out of the box

 In any of the Verilog-build directories:

             builds/<ARCH>_<CPU>_verilator/
-            builds/<ARCH>_<CPU>_iverilog/

   - `$ make simulator` will create a Verilog simulation executable using Verilator or iverilog, respectively